pi-internet-bridge

 Step 8

-Next you need to make wlan0 and eht0 to forward traffic to each other
+Next you need to make wlan0 and eht0 forward traffic to each other

 sudo iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE